 People with oily skin know that the skin needs moisture, but not heavy moisture.
 This Cetaphil pick hydrates the skin so it doesn't overproduce oil and lead to an oil-slick complexion by lunchtime.
 It even has SPF 30 to protect against sun damage.

 You can even buy light therapy products at the drugstore because apparently we're living in the future.
 This Neutrogena mask harnesses the power of LED light, which kills acne-causing bacteria on the skin.
-Learn all about LED light therapy by clicking here.
+Learn more information about LED light therapy.

 Sensitive Skin Drugstore Routine